-No matter if you’re a devout Catholic or a curious non-believer, you should make a point to check out a few of Italy’s many religious relics.
+No matter if you’re a devout Catholic or a curious non-believer, you should make a point to check out a few of Italy’s unusual religious relics.

 More than 2,000 years of Christianity have produced numerous fascinating stories – some gruesome, some inspirational, some a little of both.
 Indeed it seems that for every Biblical tale, there is a relic housed in Rome, the Vatican, or in one of Italy’s thousands of churches.

 The Shroud of Turin in Turin

 The Shroud of Turin is one of Italy’s most famous relics, housed in the Cathedral of Turin (Duomo di Torino) in the Piemonte region.
 The Shroud is a linen cloth that bears “the image of a man who appears to have been physically hurt in a manner consistent with crucifixion.”
 In short, the image on the Shroud bears a striking resemblance to the collectively agreed upon image of Jesus Christ and is thought to be Christ’s burial shroud – thus, the relic’s significance among Christians.

 As with all religious relics, the Shroud’s authenticity has been doubted.
 Even the Catholic Church has yet to formally endorse the Shroud.
 And a recent scientific study confirms the shroud as a relic of the Middle Ages (i.e., NOT 2,000 years old).
 Nevertheless, this sacred relic (called Santa Sindone in Italian) is well-protected by the Brotherhood of the Holy Shroud.